| Title: | Probability Distribution Functions |

 The alternative parameterization of the negative binomial with parameter

-being the number of trials, has density:
+, and being the number of trials, has density:

 for